 - Direct Subsidized Loans are available to undergraduate students with financial need.
 The government covers the interest on these loans while you’re in school, leaving you with less to pay off after graduation.

 - Direct Unsubsidized Loans are available to both undergraduate and graduate students, regardless of financial need.
-Unlike subsidized loans, unsubsidized loans will continue to accrue interest while you’re in school.
+Unlike subsidized loans, you’ll be responsible for the interest that accrues while you’re in school.

 - Direct PLUS Loans are available to both graduate students and parents paying for their child’s education.
 Unlike other federal student loans, PLUS Loans require a credit check.
 They also generally come with higher interest rates compared to subsidized and unsubsidized loans.

 Once you’ve exhausted your scholarship, grant, and federal student loan options, private college loans could be a good choice if you need additional funds.
-Private student loans can be used for a variety of expenses, including tuition, books, housing, and more.
+You can use private student loans for a variety of expenses, including tuition, books, housing, and more.

 Keep in mind that unlike most federal student loans, you’ll need to pass a credit check to potentially qualify for a private student loan.

-If you aren’t eligible on your own, adding a creditworthy student loan cosigner to your application could help you get approved.
-In fact, most private student loans have a cosigner.
+If you aren’t eligible on your own, adding a student loan cosigner with good credit to your application could help you get approved.

 If you decide to take out a private student loan, be sure to consider as many lenders as you can to find a loan that fits your needs.
 Credible makes this easy — you can compare your prequalified rates from our partner lenders in the table below in two minutes.